pulipulichen/Docker-Dify/RAGFlow/docs/configurations.md

 - `name`: The MySQL database name.
 Defaults to `rag_flow`.
 - `user`: The username for MySQL.
 - `password`: The password for MySQL.
+When updated, you must revise the `MYSQL_PASSWORD` variable in [.env](https://github.com/infiniflow/ragflow/blob/main/docker/.env) accordingly.
 - `port`: The MySQL serving port inside the Docker container.
 Defaults to `3306`.
 - `max_connections`: The maximum number of concurrent connections to the MySQL database.
 Defaults to `100`.
 - `stale_timeout`: Timeout in seconds.

 ### `minio`

 - `user`: The username for MinIO.
+When updated, you must revise the `MINIO_USER` variable in [.env](https://github.com/infiniflow/ragflow/blob/main/docker/.env) accordingly.
 - `password`: The password for MinIO.
+When updated, you must revise the `MINIO_PASSWORD` variable in [.env](https://github.com/infiniflow/ragflow/blob/main/docker/.env) accordingly.
 - `host`: The MinIO serving IP *and* port inside the Docker container.
 Defaults to `minio:9000`.

 ### `oauth`